 In the final term of Year 8, students develop their knowledge of computer and video game music, and are again given an opportunity to see a concert live.
 Students will be given the opportunity to explore the use of music technology throughout this unit, sequencing their own music for a computer game.
 This project also gives the students the opportunity to complete the Bronze Arts Award.

-Students have one music lesson per fortnight.
 During the first term, students will explore the use of music in film.
 They develop an understanding of how the musical elements are combined to create both theme and incidental music, performing some seminal themes from the genre.
 They are also given an opportunity to compose their own themes.

 In the spring term, the focus shifts to exploring Samba music.
 In this scheme of work, students will build on their knowledge of rhythm established in Years 7 and 8, however in this topic the focus is on this Latin American style.
 Students use a variety of Latin American instruments as a group to develop performance and ensemble skills.